 The Company did not transfer any amount to reserve this year.

-The paid up Share Capital of the company as on 31 March 2015 was Rs.
-133325000.During the year under review the Company has not issued shares with differential voting rightsnor granted stock options nor sweat equity.
+The paid-up Capital of the Company as on 31st March 2019 is Rs.
+133325000/-dividedinto Rs.
+125045000/- Equity Shares and Rs.
+8280000/- Preference Shares.
+During theyear under review the Company has not issued any shares with differential voting rightsnor granted stock options nor sweat equity.

 REPORT ON PERFORMANCE OF SUBSIDIARIES ASSOCIATES COMPANIES AND JOINT VENTURES: